lakshsharma18/Weather-App/README.md

-# weather-app
+# Weather-App
-Weather app created by the blend of HTML, CSS and Javascript.
+Weather Application created by the blend of HTML, CSS and Javascript.